interop-alliance/life-server/README.md

 1. Offline-first (with synchronization to the user's storage servers) means a better user experience (reduced perceived response latency) and the ability to function in low-connectivity environments.
+1. Integrates with your existing app Javascript development frameworks and tools (React, Vue.js, Ember.js, Express, and so on).

 #### Difference from Classic Solid Project